 A dependable attorney can fully evaluate the circumstances of your car accident to assist you in determining who is responsible for your injuries.
 If you’re unsure as to who was responsible or want those responsible for your injuries held accountable, we stand ready to evaluate where your accident happened, how the accident occurred and who can be held responsible.

-Krzak Rundio Law Group Will Represent Your Best Interests
+Krzak Rundio Gorman, Injury Attorneys Will Represent Your Best Interests

 When a car accident puts your life on hold, you may not know who to turn to.
-Krzak Rundio Law Group helps citizens of Chicago and the greater Illinois area.
+Krzak Rundio Gorman, Injury Attorneys helps citizens of Chicago and the greater Illinois area.

 If negligence was found to be the cause of your accident, you may be able to receive compensation that can help you cover the costs from the crash and your injuries.
 This can include past medical expenses, future medical expenses reasonably expected to be incurred, past and future lost wages, past and future pain and suffering and loss of a normal life.
 Get in touch with us today to schedule a free consultation of your case.